z4kn4fein/trybot/README.md

 	//some operation
 }, retryStartegy: new FooRetryStrategy(5, TimeSpan.FromSeconds(5)));
 ```
-If you don't want to set your custom `RetryStrategy` on every `ExecuteAsync()` call, you can set the `RetryStrategy.DefaultRetryStrategy` static property as well, which's being used when the strategy parameter is null.
+If you don't want to set your custom `RetryStrategy` on every `ExecuteAsync()` call, you can set the `RetryStrategy.DefaultRetryStrategy` static property as well, which is being used when the strategy parameter is null.
 ```c#
 RetryStrategy.DefaultRetryStrategy = new FooRetryStrategy(5, TimeSpan.FromSeconds(5));
 ```